Someone taps me on the shoulder.

 ‘But she also said you could kick us in the leg or something.
 Take off your shoes!’

 Before I bend over to take my chucks off, I tug my button down shirt deep into my pants.
 My plan is to demonstrate shrewd business acumen.
 This personality type would not allow for drunkenness in public and help me gain the policemen’s trust.

 ‘Here are my shoes.
 They have a secret zipper around the top – in which you could hide drugs.
 Hence I’m pointing this out.’

 ‘I never even use it.
-If you open a zipper, the shoe makes a weird squeaky noise that would be distracting in a client meeting.’
+If you open the zip, the shoe makes a weird squeaky noise that would be distracting in a client meeting.’